marekandreas/elpa/documentation/USERS_GUIDE.md

 For each tunable parameter mentioned in Section II, there exists a default value.
 This means, that if this parameter is **not explicitly** set by the user by the
 *ELPA* set method, *ELPA* takes the default value for the parameter.
 E.g. if the user does not set a solver method, than *ELPA* will take the default 1`ELPA_SOLVER_1STAGE`.

-The user can change this default value by setting an enviroment variable to the desired value.
+The user can change this default value by setting an environment variable to the desired value.

 The name of this variable is always constructed in the following way:
 ```